roufamatic/roufa-enterprises-blog/contents/articles/nhibernate-cant-short-circuit/index.md

 Finally, we add the null check.
 Now NHibernate still is trying to generate a query.
 Perhaps it decides that "list IS NULL" is a perfectly reasonable SQL expression, or perhaps not.
 Regardless, *it still has to iterate over the list to generate the `IN` clause*, which it cannot do.

-In essence, we are mixing a test that doesn't belong in a query with a test that does, but NHibernate simply cannot easily know that's the case.
+In essence, we are mixing a test that doesn't belong in a query with a test that does, but NHibernate does not know that's the case.
 The solution is to move the tests where they belong.

 ```cs
 List<int> list = null;